A collection of small, orange pumpkins scattered on a rustic white wooden surface, with a blurred background emphasizing the foreground pumpkins.

 I will not.

-I am completely and utterly unable to say out loud what was coming out of the acorns and wiggling all over the bottom of the vase—and just between us that vase WAS FULL TO THE BRIM OF WIGGLES.
+I am completely and utterly unable to say out loud what was coming out of the acorns and wiggling all over the bottom of the vase.
+Not just one wiggle or two wiggles.

 We are not discussing what it was that I found in those acorns.